Ray-gyr/Bilibili-New-Internet-Slang-Discovery-System/README.md

 [ 1 21]]
 ```
 ### Phase 2 — Enhanced Model (Extended Dataset)
+- Phase 2 expands training data by using the **Phase 1 model to identify borderline candidates** with confidence around 0.5.
+- These uncertain words were **manually labeled** to enlarge the dataset to **1,205 samples**, improving generalization.

 **Performance Metrics (5-Fold Cross Validation)**:

 Accuracy: 0.8506
 Classification Report:
    ```